-Journaling can be a powerful tool in resolving inner turmoil, broadening perspectives, and seeing solutions.
+Journaling can be a powerful tool in preparing for a formal conflict resolution process or an informal or personal problem solving process.
+It helps with understanding rollercoaster emotions and inner turmoil, broadens perspectives, and gives a broader picture for solution-based thinking.
 If you are journaling personal issues, thoughts and feelings, be sure to not only journal negative thoughts, feelings and challenges.
-Be sure to look at all sides.
+Be sure to counteract every negative with a solution that looks at all perspectives of an issue -- yours and the perspectives of other persons involved.
 Not only should you list your concerns and feelings, but the old saying of "count your blessings" is good mental health.

 Combat negative thinking!
 It is nonproductive.
 As a matter of fact, we recommend that people counteract every negative thought with something good -- at least better!
 It may not change the facts of a situation, but it broadens perspective.